 5. Velvet fabric: Woven fabric made of silk, cotton, linen, wool etc. This fabric is used in making daily wearable cloth, home decor etc.

 6. Voile fabric: Woven fabric made out different fibre, mainly cotton.
+It’s a soft, silky, and sheer and offers a great drape to different outfits.
+This fabric has a dull appearance and isn’t fully sheer.
 It is highly used for blouses and dresses.
 Voile is one of the most used types of fabric.